 Philip Cawthorne Fletcher was educated at Rugby School and University College, Oxford.
 After teaching for a term each at Rugby, Marlborough and Winchester he went to Charterhouse in 1908.
 He married in 1911 and had a happy family life for nearly fifty years.

 On the outbreak of war in 1914 he joined the 42nd East Lancashire Regiment and served in Egypt and Gallipoli, and afterwards in France as Divisional Signals Officer, and became a Major.
 He was awarded the Military Cross.
-On his return to Charterhouse he took over the signals section of the O.T.C.
-During Second World War he was A.R.P.
-Sub-Controller for Godalming
+On his return to Charterhouse he took over the signals section of the Officer Training Corps.
+During Second World War he was Air Raid Precautions Sub-Controller for Godalming.

 For many years he took leading tenor parts in the Godalming Operatic Society's productions of Gilbert and Sullivan.